Frequently Asked Questions

-The Waiwhetu Centre requires a minimum of 3-5 x 1 hour blocks supported by a parent.
-This may be decreased if the child is older or shows a strong amount of confidence and independence.
-The Avalon Centre is able to transition a child with minimal parental support due to the staff to child ratio.
+Both Centres require a minimum of 3 x 1 hour sessions supported by a parent.
+This may be decreased if the child is older or shows a strong amount of confidence and independence and will be discussed with the parent.

 Q13: What if my child doesn’t settle after the initial transition visits are completed?

-A discussion will take place with the Supervising Teacher as to the best way to go forward.
+A discussion will take place with the Transitioning Teacher as to which is the best way forward.

 Q14: Once my child has started, how will the billing work?

 We require parents to commit to setting up a weekly automatic payment, with 1 week advance payment.
 Payments are expected to cover 52 weeks unless a long overseas holiday is planned.
-In this case, we will dis-enrol your child and re-enrol upon returning and offer the first available placement.
+In this case, we may suggest dis-enrolling your child and re-enrolling upon return and offer the first available placement.